rodri651/ENM531-Data_driven_modelling/README.md

 #####IMAGE3

-This work is an adoption of work done in [paper](https://arxiv.org/pdf/1711.10561.pdf) Physics Informed Deep Learning for Nonlinear Partial Differential Equations
+This work is an adoption of work done in _Physics Informed Deep Learning for Nonlinear Partial Differential Equations_ [paper](https://arxiv.org/pdf/1711.10561.pdf)